 Overview

 The Alignment stage provided access to tools and resources to support development of a business case for taking action on nature.
-With leadership buy-in secured, it is time to take the first high-level Action: Assess
+With leadership buy-in secured, it is time to take the first high-level Action: Assess.

-Aligned with the Assess phase of the ACT-D framework(Opens in a new tab/window), this high-level action provides guidance to assist businesses to make informed, strategic decisions that support both environmental sustainability and business resilience.
+Aligned with the Assess phase of the ACT-D framework(Opens in a new tab/window), this stage provides guidance to assist businesses to make informed, strategic decisions that support both environmental sustainability and business resilience.
 Whether you're assessing a single project or the business's entire value chain, assessment lays the foundation for meaningful action on nature.

 What 'materiality' means